pact-foundation/pact-workshop-js/README.md

 ```

-What does our provider have to say about this new test.
-Again, copy the updated pact file into the provider's pact directory and run the command:
+What does our provider have to say about this new test:

 ```console
 ❯ npm run test:pact --prefix provider